jwalton/rust-book-abridged/docs/ch03-common-programming-concepts.md

     1
 }

-// Also returns 1, but this is not idiomatic in
+// Also returns 1, but using `return` is not
-// Rust unless you want to return from the middle
+// idiomatic in Rust unless you want to return
-// of a function.
-fn explicit_return() -> i32 {
+// from the middle of a function. fn explicit_return() -> i32 {
     return 1;
 }